 The 100 Days of Peace initiative is inspired by the truce that was called 50 days before and after the ancient Olympic Games to enable athletes to reach the competition safely.

-London Citizens, a federations of faith groups and community organisations, will mark the by working to turn dangerous areas into CitySafe Zones.
+London Citizens, a federation of faith groups and community organisations, will work to turn dangerous areas into CitySafe Zones.

 The season ends in October with the release of a new CitySafe map of London, highlighting the new CitySafe Zones and places young people can turn to for safety.